Albert Dekker: Personal life

 On April 4, 1929, Dekker married former actress Esther Guerini.
-The couple had two sons, John and Benjamin, and a daughter, Jan, before divorcing in 1964.
+The couple had two sons, and named them John and Benjamin, and their daughter whom they named Jan, but they divorced in 1964.

-In April 1957, Dekker's 16-year-old son, John, shot himself with a .22 rifle at the family's home in Hastings-on-Hudson, New York.
-He had reportedly been working on a silencer for the rifle for a year.
-His death was ruled accidental.
+In April 1957, Dekker's 16-year-old son, John, fatally shot himself with a .22 rifle.
+This happened at the family's home in Hastings-on-Hudson, New York.
+The entire year he had been working on a silencer for the rifle.
+That death was ruled accidental.

 In his book-length account of the production of The Wild Bunch, writer W.K.
 Stratton describes Dekker as "completely nuts," and possibly the most troubled person on a set filled with eccentrics.
 According to actor R.G.
-Armstrong, Dekker showed up to the remote Mexican shooting location of that film in 1968 with a thirteen-year-old girl he described as his wife, telling people (falsely) that he was a medical doctor, and that after filming he would retire from acting to help impoverished Africans.
+Armstrong, Dekker showed up to the remote Mexican shooting location of that film in 1968 with a 13-year-old girl he described as his wife, telling people (falsely) that he was a medical doctor, and that after filming he would retire from acting to help impoverished Africans.

 Politics

 Dekker's off-screen interest in politics led to his winning a seat in the California State Assembly for the 57th Assembly District in 1944.
-Dekker served as a Democratic member of the Assembly until 1946.
+He served as a Democrat from 1945 to 1947.
+In 1948, Dekker supported former Vice President Henry A. Wallace for President.

-During the McCarthy era he was an outspoken critic of U.S. Senator Joseph McCarthy's tactics.
-As a result, Dekker was blacklisted in Hollywood and spent most of the blacklist period working on Broadway rather than in Hollywood (although he did work throughout the 1950's, including a part in Kiss Me Deadly).
+During the McCarthy era, he was an outspoken critic of U.S. Senator Joseph McCarthy's tactics.
+As a result, Dekker was blacklisted in Hollywood and spent most of the blacklist period working on Broadway rather than in Hollywood (but he did work throughout the 1950s, including a part in Kiss Me Deadly).

 Death

 On May 5, 1968, Dekker was found dead in his Hollywood home by his fiancée, fashion model and future Love Boat creator Jeraldine Saunders.
-He was naked, kneeling in the bathtub, with a noose tightly wrapped around his neck and looped around the shower curtain rod.
-He was blindfolded, his wrists were handcuffed, there was a ball gag in his mouth, and two hypodermic needles were inserted in one arm.
+He had hanged himself in his bathroom while dressed in women's lingerie.
 His body was covered in explicit words and drawings in red lipstick.

 Money and camera equipment were missing, but there was no sign of forced entry.
-Police originally said it was suicide but the deputy coroner found no evidence of foul play nor any indication that he planned to take his life and ruled his death accidental, the result of autoerotic asphyxiation.
+Police, calling it "quite an unusual case", originally said it was suicide but the deputy coroner found no evidence of foul play nor any indication that he planned to take his life and ruled his death accidental, the result of autoerotic asphyxiation.
 Dekker was cremated, and his remains interred at the Garden State Crematory in North Bergen, New Jersey.

-Dekker has a star, in the motion picture category, on the Hollywood Walk of Fame at 6620 Hollywood Boulevard.
+Dekker has a star in the motion picture category on the Hollywood Walk of Fame at 6620 Hollywood Boulevard.